Sepia tuberculata: Threats

 It is the prey of the Cape Clawless Otter – an opportunistic mammal that is adept at capturing available prey.
 It is often caught in the Tsitsikama Coastal National Park in South Africa.
 It is part of the IUCN Red List of Threatened Species however it is considered "data deficient" since there is very little published information on the species and thus cannot be put into a Red List Category.
 A huge threat to Sepia tuberculata, as well as many other Cephalopods, is ocean acidification due to anthropogenic carbon dioxide emissions.
-Changes in the 33chemistry of seawater has been found to increase calcification rates in a relative of S. tuberculata, S. officinalis.
+Changes in the chemistry of seawater has been found to increase calcification rates in a relative of S. tuberculata, S. officinalis.
 Increased calcification in the cuttlebone has a negative impact in that it affects the cuttlebone's function as a lightweight, buoyancy structure in cuttlefish.

 Cuttlefish have made a lot of the earnings for several fisheries in the English Channel however it is unknown if S. tuberculata is of interest to fisheries in South Africa.